cosmosandyou/carepulse-ai/PROJECT_REPORT.md

 ### Important architecture note

-The deployed Next.js dashboard currently displays curated **fixed synthetic values**.
-It does not yet call the Python model or read a live database.
-The Streamlit prototype contains the real demonstration analytics logic.
-Connecting these two layers is the main future integration task.
+The deployed Next.js dashboard fetches its synthetic operational aggregates from the protected `/api/dashboard` route.
+The API owns the hosted demo data source, keeping the UI separate from its data layer.
+The Streamlit prototype still contains the Python model demonstration; connecting that model through a dedicated FastAPI service remains a future integration task.

 ## 5. Technology stack